wallarm/product-documentation/docs/2.14/waf-installation/nginx/dynamic-module.md

         sudo yum install wallarm-node-nginx nginx-module-wallarm
         ```

-* `wallarm-node-tarantool` on the separate server for the postanalytics module and Tarantool database (installation steps are described in the [instruction](../../admin-en/installation-postanalytics-en.md))
+* `wallarm-node-tarantool` on the separate server for the postanalytics module and Tarantool database (installation steps are described in these [instructions](../../admin-en/installation-postanalytics-en.md))

 ### 4. Connect the Wallarm WAF module